 What is Psalmody?

 Just as “hymnody” means the singing of hymns, “psalmody” means the singing of psalms, which are a collection of 150 songs found in the Old Testament of the Bible.
 As opposed to hymns and other songs, which were written only by humans, the psalms are a part of Scripture and are thus “breathed out by God” (2 Tim.
 3:16).
-That’s why we believe the psalms are much more important for Christian worship than hymns.
+That’s why the psalms are the bedrock and cornerstone of Christian worship.
 The Psalter (another name for the Book of Psalms) was given to the church by God himself.
 So why not sing it?

 Psalm-singing has been a key element of Christian worship for centuries, particularly in the Reformed (Protestant) tradition of Christianity.
 Sadly, the psalms are not sung nearly as often as they once were, nor (we think) as often as they ought to be.
 We hope this blog, in a small way, can remind the church of the spiritual riches contained in the Book of Psalms!